ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

 For the sake of clarity, throughout this guide, unless otherwise specified, we use the term *option* when referring to Ansible module options, and the term *argument* when referring to the command line arguments for the external command.

 Quickstart
 """"""""""

-A ``CmdRunner`` basically defines a command to be executed, and a set of coded instructions on how to format the command-line arguments, in which specific order, for that particular command.
-There are other features like automatic check of the command's exit code, forcing a specific localization encoding and environment variables.
+``CmdRunner`` basically defines a command to be executed, and a set of coded instructions on how to format the command-line arguments, in which specific order, for that particular command.
 It relies on ``ansible.module_utils.basic.AnsibleModule.run_command()`` to execute the command.
+There are other features, see more details through this document.

 To use ``CmdRunner`` you must start by creating an object.
 The example below is a simplified version of the actual code in :ansplugin:`community.general.ansible_galaxy_install#module`: